 From the parking area, you can follow the gravel walking trail counterclockwise towards the opposite side of Quaker Falls, crossing over Falling Spring Run via a pedestrian bridge directly above the falls.

-Along the trail you’ll also encounter a variety of educational signs related to Quaker Falls and the surrounding area.
+Along the trail you’ll also encounter a variety of educational signs related to the falls and the surrounding area.

 Viewing Quaker Falls from Below

-The “unimproved” but obvious trail leading down to the base of Quaker Falls starts near an informational sign just a few yards from Route 224.
+The “unimproved” but obvious trail leading down to the base of the falls starts near an informational sign just a few yards from Route 224.